 Table of Contents

-- Purpose of a Substance Abuse Evaluation
+- What is a Substance Abuse Evaluation?

-- What Does an Evaluation Consist of?
+- What Does a Drug and Alcohol Evaluation Consist Of?

 - Substance Abuse Screening

 - Do You Get Drug Tested at a Substance Abuse Evaluation?

 - What Happens Next?